Pontiac G8: Background

 The G8 is based on the GM Zeta platform, created by Holden for the VE Commodore in the Australian market.
+The G8's model number is GMX557.
 The G8 differs from the Commodore mainly in frontal styling and interior details.
 At the January 2007 North American International Auto Show in Detroit, GM chairman Bob Lutz confirmed that GM intended to import Holden Commodores into North America as Pontiac G8s.
 The news was not planned to be officially announced until the Chicago Auto Show in February.

-Holden chairman Denny Mooney announced that the G8 is imported from the Elizabeth, South Australia plant, South Australia for the life cycle of the car, but refused to comment on possible future production at GM's Oshawa, Ontario facility.
+Holden chairman Denny Mooney announced that the G8 is imported from the Holden Elizabeth Plant for the life cycle of the car, but refused to comment on possible future production at GM's Oshawa, Ontario facility.
 At the 2007 Chicago Auto Show, GM Global Chairman Bob Lutz announced that the G8 was expected in US Pontiac dealerships in "early 2008".
 On 4 July 2007 the first Pontiac G8 prototypes rolled out of the Elizabeth assembly plant in Australia.
 General production began 18 December 2007.

 The G8 was the first rear-wheel drive four-door sedan sold under the Pontiac name since the 1986 Bonneville and Parisienne.
 However, at the time of the G8's release, Pontiac did offer the rear-wheel drive Solstice.
 The then recently discontinued GTO (as well as the Firebird/Trans Am before it), also utilized the rear-wheel drive layout.
 The GTO was another Holden product, known as the Monaro in Australia, repurposed and rebadged for U.S. consumption.
 Production was discontinued in 2006 due to new US safety regulations and the architecture being phased out worldwide in favor of the new Zeta platform on which the G8 is based.